 Visiting Australia — is Sydney or Melbourne better?

-If you’re making the long journey to Australia and only have limited time there, you may have to make some tough choices about where to visit and where to skip.
+The problem with Australia is there is so much to take in that a single trip is never enough time.
+When you only have limited time there, you may have to make some tough choices about where to visit and what to skip.
 So, if you only have time to go to one of the two biggest cities, Sydney or Melbourne — what are the differences and how should you choose?

 Sydney is likely to be the first place you think of when visiting Australia — after all, it’s the country’s largest and most well-known city despite the capital being the much smaller Canberra, near the East Coast.

 Sydney has a long list of attractions, namely the city’s most recognisable landmarks — the Sydney Harbour Bridge and the Opera House.
 These are both in the centre of the city and a stone’s throw from each other.
-The Opera House has an amazing bar on the bridge side called the Opera Bar, where you can sit right on the water soaking up the sights of one of the world’s most impressive harbours.
+The Opera House is open for visitors and events, but be mindful of its COVID-19 safety protocols.
+There is also an amazing bar on the bridge side called the Opera Bar, where you can sit right on the water soaking up the sights of one of the world’s most impressive harbours.
 You can also climb the harbour bridge which is an experience I would highly recommend.

 Sydney has mild winters compared to the more southern Melbourne, though it can get very humid in summer.
 Typically it won’t get much cooler than 13 degrees in the coldest months.
 Summer though can see temperatures soar to 42 degrees!